 Hast du deinen Schlüssel wiedergefunden?

-wiederfinden → find again (after loosing it)
+wiederfinden → find again (after losing it)

-These are very common expression with wieder
+These are very common expressions with wieder

 immer wieder = over and over